CEDEL2: Corpus Escrito del Español L2 (version 3)

 Corpus description

-CEDEL2 (version 2) is a large corpus that contains samples of the language produced from learners of Spanish as a second language.
+CEDEL2 (version 3) is a large corpus that contains samples of the language produced from learners of Spanish as a second language.
 For comparative purposes, it also contains a native control subcorpus of the language produced by native speakers of Spanish from different varieties (peninsular Spanish and all varieties of Latin American Spanish), so it can be used as a native corpus in its own right.

-Table: Native control subcorpora in CEDEL2 v.2
+Table: Native control subcorpora in CEDEL2 v.3 (number of words between brackets)

 Native control subcorpus 1